 But for all those smarts, he was no match for the might of the Emperor of China.
 And he damn well knew it.

 Thus begins our Jade Dragon story in earnest.
-Jade Dragon is the latest DLC for Crusader Kings II and is being released November 16th 2017 at the price of $14.99 USD.
+Jade Dragon is the latest DLC for Crusader Kings II and is being released on November 16th, 2017 at the price of USD 14.99.
 It deals primarily with interactions with the (off-map) empire of China.
 Characters are able to interact in various ways with the empire, and the eastern section of the world map will become much more of a dangerous place with many new events and sudden reversals of fortune.
 You will need to keep your wits about you as you try to navigate your court and protect your dynasty from the machinations of those from afar.

 The Way of the Celestial Being

-A good example of this is from my own game.
+An excellent example of this is from my own game.
 Desperation was sinking in.
 So we bowed to the power of the Tibetan Empire.
-Being a cagey ol’ feller I was able to secure many deals with the Tibetan Emperor, so that our lands were safe from being revoked.
+Being a cagey ol’ feller, I was able to secure many deals with the Tibetan Emperor so that our lands were safe from being revoked.
 I started dipping my wrinkled foot digits into diplomacy with China.
 I made use of several of the new functions to appease the Emperor and rank up our Grace points.
 These points could be spent on favours from the court.